Course Overview

 Important information

-- Registrants who are not BTech Electronics students must have departmental approval.
-Please contact Katie Howard at 604-432-8237 or khoward18@bcit.ca for more information or to be placed on a waitlist if the course is full.
+- Registrants must have departmental approval.
+Please contact soepts@bcit.ca with the course CRN and your BCIT ID for approval, more information, or to be placed on a waitlist if the course is full.
+No class on Wednesday, July 1st (Canada Day).
 Note: BCIT reserves the right to cancel courses.
 In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current in your myBCIT account.

 Status